RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

   - `OFF`: Suppress all logging messages from the log
   - `ALL`: Allow all logging messages

-This configuration suppresses logging levels above `INFO` and writes those messages to the standard out console.
+The previous configuration suppresses logging levels above `INFO` and writes those messages to the standard out console.

 ### Configuration Context Tokens